 What does PPM mean, and how is it measured?

 PPM stands for pages per minute and measures printer speed.
 It is calculated by dividing the total number of pages printed by the time it takes to print them.
-PPM compares different printer speeds and determines the most suitable task.
+PPM compares different printer speeds and determines the most suitable task for each.

 What categorizes a printer as high-speed?